hophamlam/vps-benchmark/README.md

 In the future the CLI will also be responsible for:

 - Running richer benchmarks (network, I/O, etc.).
-- Posting structured results back to the vps-benchmark-hophamlam API.
+- Posting structured results back to the tocdovps.dev API.

 ---